ubclaunchpad/rocket2/docs/LocalDevelopmentGuide.md

 In "Add features and functionality", add a bot user.
 Since this is just for testing, you can name the bot user whatever you like.

-### Add Event Subscriptions

-In "Add features and functionality", add event subscriptions.
-In particular, under Request URL, submit the ngrok HTTPS URL with `/slack/events` appended to the end.
-Note that ngrok will generate a new HTTPS URL every time it runs, so you will have to repeat this step every time you launch ngrok.
-You will then have to enable workspace and/or bot events that we want Rocket to listen for, like the `team_join` workspace event - ask the team for the most up-to-date list of these.

-### Add Slash Command

-In "Add features and functionality", add a slash command.
-In particular, under Request URL, submit the ngrok HTTPS URL with `/slack/commands` appended to the end.
-For the actual command, anything will work, though the final app will use `/rocket`.

 ### Install Slack App